|AXS Guard Cloud|

 Advanced Firewall Rules and Policies

 The internal firewall system is based on iptables.
-Advanced firewall rules require specific syntax and have priority over dynamic and static firewall rules configured via the AXS GUARD web-based administration tool.
+Advanced firewall rules require specific syntax and have priority over dynamic and static firewall rules configured via the AXS Guard web-based administration tool.

 Block lists are lists of IP addresses or IP ranges that are blocked by the firewall.
 Predefined lists contain malicious IP addresses and are updated automatically.
 Custom lists can be added if necessary.

-Other Automated Lists
+Office 365, Azure and Other Automated Lists

 As IP addresses of various cloud applications and services - such as Office 365 apps - may change regularly and without prior notice, automated lists are available to keep your network environment secure and reliable.